wkdgmr/wkdmod/README.md

 **[GLOBAL]**
 - When Diablo is killed the game does not end and he drops loot (drops 5 items).
+- Buffed loot drop chances 300% in Hell, 200% in Nightmare, Normal is unchanged.
 - When killing Diablo, Nakrul, Hork Demon or Defiler loot drop tiers are determined by difficulty.
 Best drops from these bosses will be found on Hell difficulty.
 - Items are no longer destroyed at 0 durability, they become disabled and you must repair.
 - Players do not drop items on death, unless you enable **INVADER** mode, more details below.